Darkelf2024/Darkelf-Browser/DarkelfvTor.md

-When comparing Darkelf Browser with Tor Browser, several advantages of Darkelf emerge, particularly in terms of its architecture, features, and user experience:
+When comparing Darkelf Browser with Tor Browser, several advantages of Darkelf emerge, particularly in terms of its architecture, features, and user experience.

-Architecture and Features
+# Architecture and Features

 ## Sandboxing and Security
 Darkelf: Darkelf Browser implements strong sandboxing mechanisms, restricting JavaScript capabilities, local storage access, and preventing cross-site scripting (XSS) attacks.
 It also enforces HTTPS connections by default and offers options to disable potentially identifying features like geolocation and device orientation.